vuejs/eslint-plugin-vue/docs/rules/no-shared-component-data.md

+---
+pageClass: rule-details
+---
+# vue/no-shared-component-data
-# enforce component's data property to be a function (vue/no-shared-component-data)
+> enforce component's data property to be a function

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.